Pendleton Bend Campground & Recreation Area Review

 The park is well-manicured and very welcoming.
 Campsites are spaced out well.

-Funny story, when we visited, we actually arrived at 9:30 pm (right before the gates closed), in the pouring rain, and it was pitch dark!
-But, we made reservations at site A1 which is one of the only pull-through sites.
-We got so lucky!
+Funny story, when we visited, we actually arrived at 9:30 pm (right before the gates closed), in the pouring rain, and it was pitch dark.
+We made reservations at site A1 which is one of the only pull-through sites — we got so lucky.

 Pendleton Bend Campground Map